 Cardinals are so iconic of the United States that they are the state bird of Illinois, Indiana, Kentucky, North Carolina, Ohio, Virginia, and West Virginia.
 These bright red birds live predominantly in the eastern half of the country, with a range extending down into the eastern portion of Mexico.
-The brilliant red plumage of the males of this species are hard to miss — especially in the winter, when you’ll see them out in the snow, frolicking at your feeders.
+The brilliant red plumage of the males of this species is hard to miss — especially in the winter when you’ll see them out in the snow frolicking at your feeders.

 So what is it that makes these beautiful birds so red?
 And what can you do to help them keep their feathers vibrant and bright?

 If you’ve ever watched cardinals at play, then you’ve probably noticed that it is only the males that are bright red.
 Female birds tend to be a bit drabber — reddish, but browner.
 This is because males of this species use their coloration to attract mates, with the reddest of birds having a higher success rate.

 The coloration in these birds comes from three naturally occurring chemical compounds: melanin, porphyrins, and carotenoids.
 Melanin is present in humans, giving us our skin, hair and eye colors — and it’s what gives cardinals black, brown, and buff hues.
 Porphyrin is responsible for reddish and brownish shades.
 But it’s the carotenoids, which create yellow, orange, and red colors, that are perhaps the most important to the male cardinal’s bright red coloring.